ChristFarrell/_coStudent/homework/HomeworkNotes.md

 Second, we compute the main operation (AND or ADD).
 The Mux16 chooses if f=0, then (aAndB).
 If f=1, then (aPlusB)<br>

 Third, we have optional choosing between output negation.
-The Mux16 chooses if no=0, then it's original.
-If no=1, then it's negated output.<br>

-The last one is zero flag, where it split for some part checking. o1 = 1 if any bit 0–7 is 1, o2 = 1 if any bit 8–15 is 1, o3 = 1 if any bit in the 16-bit output is nonzero, If none of the bits were 1 → zr=1 (output is zero).<br>
+The ALU produces out0 and its negated version, nout0.
+The Mux16 chooses one of the following:
+- no = 0 → output = out0 (original)
+- no = 1 → output = nout0 (inverted/NOT)

+Last is Zero Flag (zr). zr = 1 only if all 16 output bits = 0.
+Meanwhile, zr = 0 if there is at least 1 bit that is worth 1.
+The output is divided into two groups of 8 bits.
+1. The output is divided in two:
+   - outflag1 = bits 0–7
+   - outflag2 = bits 8–15

+2. Or8Way:
+   - o1 = 1 if there is a 1 bit in (0–7).
+   - o2 = 1 if there is a 1 bit in (8–15).

+3. Combine:
+   - o3 = o1 OR o2
+   - Then if there is even one 1 bit in all outputs → o3 = 1.
+If there are no 1 bits at all → o3 = 0

+4. Invert:
+   - zr = NOT o3
+   - So If o3 = 0 (all bits = 0) → zr = 1.
+If o3 = 1 (there is a 1 bit) → zr = 0

 ## [Homework 3](https://github.com/ChristFarrell/_coStudent/tree/main/homework/3)